-- Contact the Participant within 15 business days to schedule the virtual Self-Assessment Check-In. - Use the Check-In template and guidance materials provided by the Department to prepare for and undertake the Check-In including the validation of the Self-Assessment Questionnaire results. - If alerted to any information that indicates that the Participant is not eligible when undertaking the Check-In, they should cease the Check-In and advise the Participant that they are unable to progress with the Employability Assessment. - Advise the Participant of the Check-In rescheduling parameters outlined in Section B.4. - Deliver the Check-In in a manner that demonstrates Cultural Competency.
+- Contact the Participant within 15 business days to schedule the virtual Self-Assessment Check-In. - Use the Check-In template and guidance materials provided by the Department to prepare for and undertake the Check-In including the validation of the Self-Assessment Questionnaire results. - If alerted to any information that indicates that the Participant is not eligible (for example, the skill level reason provided in MSI is not robust), the EAP should cease the Check-In and refer to AAPA for review before rejecting the application. - Advise the Participant of the Check-In rescheduling parameters outlined in Section B.4. - Deliver the Check-In in a manner that demonstrates Cultural Competency.